Speek-App/Speek/README.md

 Speek is not affiliated with or endorsed by The Tor Project.

-For more information, you can [read about Tor](https://www.torproject.org/about/overview.html.en) and [learn about Ricochet's design](https://github.com/ricochet-im/ricochet/blob/master/doc/design.md) or [protocol](https://github.com/ricochet-im/ricochet/blob/master/doc/protocol.md) (or the [old protocol](https://github.com/ricochet-im/ricochet/blob/master/doc/deprecated/protocol-1.0.txt)).
-Everything is [open-source](https://github.com/ricochet-im/ricochet/blob/master/LICENSE) and open to contribution.
+For more information, you can [read about Tor](https://www.torproject.org/about/overview.html.en) and [learn about Speek's design](https://github.com/Speek-App/Speek/blob/main/doc/design.md) or [protocol](https://github.com/Speek-App/Speek/blob/main/doc/protocol.md).
+Everything is [open-source](https://github.com/Speek-App/Speek/blob/main/LICENSE) and open to contribution.

 ### Downloads